esp-rs/std-training/book/src/02_preparations.md

 No additional debugger/probe hardware is required.

 ## Ensuring a working setup
+❗️ As of January 2022 we are not providing complete setup instructions for MS Windows.

 ❗️ If you are participating in a training led by Ferrous Systems, we urge you to do the following steps at least one business day in advance to verify you're ready to go by the time it starts.
 Please [contact us](training@ferrous-systems.com) should you encounter any issues or require any kind of support.

 1. install the required software TODO link
+2. clone the workshop repository TODO link
-2. configure, build and run the "hello, world!" example TODO link
+3. configure, build and run the "hello, world!" example TODO link

 ## Companion material
 TODO